Single-layer materials: Germanane

 Germanane is a single-layer crystal composed of germanium with one hydrogen bonded in the z-direction for each atom.
 Germanane's structure is similar to graphane, Bulk germanium does not adopt this structure.
 Germanane is produced in a two-step route starting with calcium germanide.
 From this material, the calcium (Ca) is removed by de-intercalation with HCl to give a layered solid with the empirical formula GeH.
 The Ca sites in Zintl-phase CaGe2 interchange with the hydrogen atoms in the HCl solution, producing GeH and CaCl2.

+SLSiN

+SLSiN (acronym for Single-Layer Silicon Nitride), a novel 2D material introduced as the first post-graphene member of Si3N4, was first discovered computationally in 2020 via density-functional theory based simulations.
+This new material is inherently 2D, insulator with a band-gap of about 4 eV, and stable both thermodynamically and in terms of lattice dynamics.

 Combined surface alloying

 Often single-layer materials, specifically elemental allotrops, are connected to the supporting substrate via surface alloys.
-By now, this phenomena has been proven via a combination of different measurement techniques for silicene, for which the alloy is difficult to prove by a single technique, and hence has not been expected for a long time.
+By now, this phenomenon has been proven via a combination of different measurement techniques for silicene, for which the alloy is difficult to prove by a single technique, and hence has not been expected for a long time.
 Hence, such scaffolding surface alloys beneath two-dimensional materials can be also expected below other two-dimensional materials, significantly influencing the properties of the two-dimensional layer.
 During growth, the alloy acts as both, foundation and scaffold for the two-dimensional layer, for which it paves the way.